Muchunku-Pages/Access-ManagerApp/README.md

 * Enter the code to switch to and open your installed code editor such as VSCode or Atom:$ code . / $ atom .

-* To execute the application, open the cloned file from your terminal prompt and run the following commands:
+* To execute the application, open the cloned file from the terminal prompt to the Application path as shown above and run the following commands:

-      $ chmod +x run.py
+      $ python3 run.py

-      $ ./run.py

 To run the Application's unit test file *use $ python3.8 run_test.py or a compatible version